 There you’ll find enough mead and mulled wine to get you as lit as the square’s giant Christmas tree, which is covered in 2,500 lights.
 Of course, there’s also all the usual artisan crafts and traditional snacks for sale; we suggest the Käsespätzle (basically the German answer to mac and cheese).

 And if you’re there in the evening, make sure you listen for the sounds of Advent music, as choirs and soloists perform songs nightly at 5:30 p.m. from the balcony of the town hall.
+Even if you only have one day in Munich, it’s worth sticking around for.
 Then, head south to St. Peter’s Church (if you pass the Apple Store, you’re on the wrong street) and climb its tower for a romantic — and less crowded — view of the market.